Jared Taylor: Reception

-The Southern Poverty Law Center describes Taylor as "a courtly presenter of ideas that most would describe as crudely white supremacist—a kind of modern-day version of the refined but racist colonialist of old."

-Mark Potok and Heidi Beirich, writers for the Intelligence Report (a publication of the SPLC), have written that "Jared Taylor is the cultivated, cosmopolitan face of white supremacy.
+Mark Potok and Heidi Beirich, writers for the Intelligence Report (a publication of the Southern Poverty Law Center), have written that "Jared Taylor is the cultivated, cosmopolitan face of white supremacy.
 He is the guy who is providing the intellectual heft, in effect, to modern-day Klansmen."
 They have also stated that "American Renaissance has become increasingly important over the years, bringing a measure of intellectualism and seriousness to the typically thug-dominated world of white supremacy".

-On December 18, 2017, his account (as well as the account for American Renaissance) was suspended by Twitter, after Twitter adopted new rules prohibiting accounts affiliated with the promotion of violence.
+On December 18, 2017, Taylor's Twitter account (as well as the account for American Renaissance) was suspended by Twitter, after Twitter adopted new rules prohibiting accounts affiliated with the promotion of violence.
 In February 2018, Taylor filed a lawsuit against Twitter, claiming that the suspension violated his right to free speech.
 Taylor's lawsuit was dismissed, and an appeals court upheld the dismissal, agreeing that services can control what is published on their sites.

-In March 2019, Taylor said on his website that he had been banned from the Schengen Area for two years on the instigation of Poland.
+In March 2019, Taylor said on his website that he had been banned from the Schengen Area for two years at the instigation of Poland.